Open access to ruins

 Its loss is keen.

 The internal gallery structure was of cast-iron.
-The earliest surviving example of cast-iron used in gallery supports is St James’s, Toxteth, Liverpool, finished in 1775.
+The earliest surviving example of cast-iron used in gallery supports in churches is St James’s, Toxteth, Liverpool, finished in 1775.

 We saved the monuments, benefaction boards and a foundation stone dated 1529.
 These are safe within the tower.